leecrossley/cordova-logitio/README.md

     - {Integer} verbosity - a value corresponding to an entry in this.LOG_PRIORITIES which filters log messages if the priority value is greater than the verbosity value.
 Defaults to this.LOG_PRIORITIES.VERBOSE.
     - {Integer} maxQueueSize - maxiumum number of messages to store in the persistent queue.
 Once this value is reached, adding a message to the end of the queue will cause the first message at the start of the queue to be dropped.
 Defaults to 2000.
     - {Integer} sendInterval - Interval in ms at which to send messages queued in local storage.
 Defaults to 200ms.
+    - {Boolean} disableSending - if true, sending of messages to remote Logit endpoint is disabled and messages are not added to send queue.
+This is useful for development phases when it's useful to use the plugin to log to the console but not to the remote endpoint.
+Defaults to false.

 ## Logging messages